 I politely declined.

 It was a scary step.
-Back then, self publishing was far from mainstream, but I made over $5000 within the first few weeks after launch on my own.
+Back then self publishing was far from mainstream, but I had made over $5000 within the first few weeks after launching my ebook on my own.
 I figured I had a good thing going.

 I admit, the status of being a "traditionally published author" was pretty tempting.
-However in the end, I simply did not want to turn over control, pad my already-written book with extra content to make it 9 times longer (yes, that was the ask), stop selling it, and wait 1-2 years for the traditional publishing machine to do its thing and push out my book.
+However in the end, I simply did not want to turn over control, pad my already-written book with extra content to make it 9 times longer (yes, that was what they wanted), stop selling it, and wait 1-2 years for the traditional publishing machine to do its thing and push out my book.